 CFF™ uses Dr. Frederick Rossiter, M.D.’s technique* of contracting the muscles first and sliding across the skin as one of the main techniques for building an elegant and powerful face and neck with facial exercises.
 He says since the muscles go through the skin, allowing us to make facial expressions, when you contract the muscles and slide across the skin you not only build muscle fiber, but you tone the muscles at the same time.
 Plus, as the muscles tone and firm-up, they therefore take the skin up with them.

+In other words, you cannot stretch the skin using the CFF technique.
 This has been a very successful technique that allows us to employ muscle resistance to build the muscles and create lift while stimulating the subcutaneous layers, including the fascia.
 This consequently not only allows us to control the look of the build we want, but it also allows us to get a very smooth and attractive shape to both the face and neck.
 Using this technique we are also challenging bone which helps to replace bone loss while preventing the bones of the face from deteriorating, as well.